-At the end of the school year in preparation for the subsequent school year, school Title I staff and administration present the current SIP, PFEP, parent compact, and proposed uses of family engagement funds at SAC meetings at Title I schools and at SIP,PFEP, and Compact feedback forums.
+At the end of the school year in preparation for the subsequent school year, school Title I staff and administration present the current SIP, PFEP, parent compact, and proposed uses of family engagement funds at Title I school SAC meetings at corresponding feedback forums.
 Parents review the plans and provide verbal or written suggestions and feedback.
-A portion of the conversation focuses on the successes and challenges of elements of the plan implemented during the current school year and solicits suggestions for improvements.
-Additionally, the current PFEP and SIP plans will be shared publicly on the school Title I webpage with parent feedback forms in English, Spanish, and Haitian Creole.
-Plans will be shared at the annual Title I meeting at each Title I school at the start of the school year.
-Feedback forms will be made available in hardcopy at meetings and online on Title I school webpages.
+Part of the conversation centers around reviewing the achievements, successes and obstacles encountered with aspects of the plan enacted in the ongoing academic year, while also seeking input on how to enhance it.

+Additionally, the current PFEP and SIP plans are shared publicly on each school Title I webpage with parent feedback forms available in English, Spanish, and Haitian Creole.
+Plans will be shared at the annual Title I meeting at each Title I school during the beginning of the school year.
+Feedback forms are also available in hardcopy at school meetings upon request.
+A SIP and PFEP online evaluation survey is available for parents to take to provide end of year feedback ahead of the formation of the next school year's plans.